nirshlezinger1/ViterbiNet/README.md

 N. Shlezinger, N. Farsad, Y. C. Eldar, and A. J. Goldsmith.

-“ViterbiNet: A deep learning based Viterbi algorithm for symbol detection”.
+“**ViterbiNet: A deep learning based Viterbi algorithm for symbol detection**”.

-arXiv preprint, arXiv:1905.10750, 2019.
+*arXiv preprint*, arXiv:1905.10750, 2019.

 The implementation of ViterbiNet consists of two functions: